EDIorg/EMLassemblyline/documentation/instructions.md

 This function outputs a tab delimited file named `geographic_coverage.txt` to your dataset directory.
 You may edit this in a spreadsheet editor if you'd like, but if the data table this information has been extracted from is accurate, then there is no need for editing.

+#### Geographic areas

+The `import_templates` function created a tab delimited table (bounding_boxes.txt) in your working directory.
+Instructions for completing this file:

+* **geographicDescription** Enter a brief description for each geographic area.
+* **westBoundingCoordinate** Enter the western most geographic coordinate (in decimal degrees) of the area.
+Longitudes west of the prime meridian are prefixed with a minus sign (i.e. dash -).
+* **eastBoundingCoordinate** Enter the eastern most geographic coordinate (in decimal degrees) of the area.
+Longitudes west of the prime meridian are prefixed with a minus sign (i.e. dash -).
+* **northBoundingCoordinate** Enter the northern most geographic coordinate (in decimal degrees) of the area.
+Latitudes south of the equator are prefixed with a minus sign (i.e. dash -).
+* **southBoundingCoordinate** Enter the northern most geographic coordinate (in decimal degrees) of the area.
+Latitudes south of the equator are prefixed with a minus sign (i.e. dash -).

 ### Step 16: Make EML

 Now you are ready to synthesize your completed metadata templates into EML.
 This step is relatively simple, but requires several arguments: